Gambling, tech firms scramble for foothold in sports betting

 ATLANTIC CITY, N.J.
-(AP) - The anticipation of legal sports gambling throughout the United States has prompted a flurry of deals among gambling and technology firms who want a foothold in a market worth billions.
+(AP) - The prospect of legal sports betting throughout the United States has prompted a flurry of deals among gambling and technology firms who want a foothold in the billion-dollar industry.

 Casinos, race tracks, daily fantasy sports companies and others are itching to offer bets in person and online after the Supreme Court ruled Monday that states could begin allowing wagers.
 That's led companies all over the world to seek ways to team up.